 You Can Make Your Treats Super Healthy

 When it comes to your dog's health, store-bought snacks vary in quality.
-It’s not uncommon for some downright unreadable preservatives to grace an ingredients list.
-(Doesn’t “butylated hydroxyanisole” just sound delicious though?)
+It’s not uncommon for some downright unreadable preservatives to grace an ingredient list.
+(Doesn’t “butylated hydroxyanisole” just sound delicious, though?)
 If you make treats on your own, you won't have to worry about sketchy chemicals sliding down your dog's gullet.

 You Can Make Leftovers Useful